Drenderer/dynax/README.md

 # dynax
-Machine learning tools for learning dynamic systems and more build on JAX
+Machine learning tools for dynamic systems and more build on JAX